petartotev/PT_Demo_NET_Kubernetes/README.md

 TEST SUITE: None
 ```

-⚠️ WARNING: Output claims that `targetMemoryUtilizationPercentage` is unknown!<br>
+⚠️ WARNING: Output claims that `targetMemoryUtilizationPercentage` is an unknown field!<br>
 It is strongly recommended for the API Version to be updated from `autoscaling/v1` to `autoscaling/v2`.

 5. Check the status of HPA: